 Additionally, the Certificate of Designations, which governs our preferred stock, provides that, on or following the Trigger Date, for so long as investment funds affiliated with Bain Capital Private Equity or their respective successors, transferees and affiliates (collectively, the "Sponsor Entities") continue to hold fifty percent (50%) or more of the shares of preferred stock acquired in the sale and issuance of 310,000 shares of the Company's preferred stock to Bain Capital Private Equity, at a purchase price of \$1,000 per share in cash (the "Preferred Private Placement") (subject to adjustment as set forth in the Certificate of Designations), the holders of at least a majority of the then-outstanding shares of preferred stock held by the Sponsor Entities, voting as a separate class, shall be entitled to elect two (2) directors to the Board.
-For so long as the Sponsor Entities continue to own more than 25% but less than 50% of the of the shares of preferred stock acquired in the Preferred Private Placement (subject to adjustment as set forth in the Certificate of Designations), the holders of at least a majority of the then-outstanding shares of preferred stock held by the Sponsor Entities, voting as a separate class, shall be entitled to elect one (1) director to the Board.
+For so long as the Sponsor Entities continue to adjustment as set forth in the Certificate of Designations), the holders of the shares of preferred stock acquired in the Preferred Private Placement (subject to adjustment as set forth in the Certificate of Designations), the holders of the shares of preferred stock acquired in the Preferred Private Placement (subject to adjustment as set forth in the Certificate of Designations), the holders of at least a majority of the then-outstanding shares of preferred Private Placement (subject to adjustment as set forth in the Certificate of Designations), the holders of at least a majority of the then-outstanding shares of preferred stock held by the Sponsor Entities, voting as a separate class, shall be entitled to elect one (1) director to the Board.